 Your School Council is just one of the many ways that Fitzharrys students develop leadership skills and make a tangible contribution to school life.

 The voice and opinion of Fitzharrys students really matters.
 Your views have an impact in shaping all areas of school life.
-Whether you stand as a Form Rep or just contribute through form discussions, you can make a difference.
+Whether you stand as a School Councillor or just contribute through form discussions, you can make a difference.

 On the School Council, Fitzharrys students form part of our Learning Committee; sharing their views on what makes for exciting, engaging and effective learning and our Well-being/Community Committee; sharing views on student support, well-being, the environment and our school community.
 Students have been involved in developing our behaviour and anti-bullying policies and even act as associate governors, reporting directly to the governing body and supporting school success.